r3wald/espurna-wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO.md

 For example into `C:\Users\{user}\Documents\PlatformIO\Projects\xoseperez=espurna`

 With Visual studio, open `code` folder.
-PlatformIO stars and detects taks.
+PlatformIO stars and detects tasks.

 # Build and update